 The Dell Alienware m15 R3's Blender score is excellent.
 Regardless of which CPU you get, it's almost always better to perform 3D rendering with the dedicated GPU, even with the lowest-end AMD Radeon RX 5500M.
 The more powerful the GPU, the faster it can complete the rendering task.
 The render time is significantly shorter when using the Optix API, but it's only available on NVIDIA's RTX GPUs as it uses the ray-tracing cores to accelerate the process.

 The NVIDIA GeForce RTX 2080 SUPER in our Dell Alienware m15 R3 scores exceptionally well in the Basemark GPU benchmark, as expected for one of the most powerful mobile GPUs of its generation.
 You can get pretty high frame rates in most games at 1080p, even with high graphics settings.
 We expect the AMD Radeon RX 5500M and the NVIDIA GeForce GTX 1650Ti to be able to maintain 60fps in most games, but depending on the game itself, you might have to lower some settings to get there.
+If you want a similar gaming laptop with more powerful GPUs, check out the MSI Raider GE67 HX (2022).

 The SSD's performance is outstanding.
 Its read and write speeds are very fast, making the system feel more responsive and shortening loading times.
 A RAID-0 configuration will provide significantly better performance when using more than one drive.
 The speed of the SSD may vary depending on the size, as larger SSDs tend to perform better.